VeRO: A Harness for Agents to Optimize Agents: Introduction

 \section{Introduction}

 LLM agents are programs that invoke language models and external tools to act in an environment~\cite{weng2023agent, wang2024survey}.
-There are two broad approaches to improving an agent's performance: optimizing the LLM's weights through gradient-based learning such as Reinforcement Learning (RL), or optimizing the agent program itself.
+There are two broad approaches to improving an agent's performance: optimizing the LLM's weights through gradient-based learning such as reinforcement learning, or optimizing the agent program itself.

-For the latter, the design space depends on what one chooses to modify.
+For the latter, the optimizer design space depends on what one chooses to modify.
 Prompt optimization frameworks like DSPy \cite{DSPy-paper} and TextGrad \cite{OptimizingGenAI} restrict modifications to textual context, such as prompts and tool descriptions.
-However, automated optimization of the broader program structure (control flow, tool logic, and scaffolding) remains underexplored.
+However, automated optimization of the broader program structure -- the agent \textit{harness} -- remains underexplored.

-This problem is increasingly consequential as LLM agents have become the primary mechanism for deploying foundation models in production and realizing economic value.
-Yet, constructing effective agents in real-world settings remains a labor-intensive and largely manual optimization process: initialize the agent, observe failure modes from traces, refine prompts or tools, and iterate.
-This process is slow and unscalable as reliance on LLM-driven systems continues to grow \cite{adoptionofAI, BCG}.
+This problem is increasingly consequential as LLM agents have become the primary mechanism for deploying foundation models in production and as reliance on LLM-driven systems continues to grow \cite{adoptionofAI, BCG}.
+Constructing effective agents in real-world settings remains a labor-intensive and largely manual optimization process: initialize the agent, observe failure modes from traces, refine prompts or tools, and iterate.
+This process is slow and does not scale.
 As demand for specialized agents accelerates, automating agent optimization becomes essential.

-Simultaneously, there has been growing interest in \textit{coding agents}: LLM agents equipped with tools for shell execution, code editing, and file operations~\cite{Wang_OpenHands_An_Open, yang2024sweagent}.
-Benchmarks such as SWE-Bench~\cite{jimenez2024swebench} measure coding agents ability to perform real-world software engineering tasks.
-Similarly, MLEBench measure performance on classical machine learning engineering tasks \cite{mlebench}.
+Simultaneously, there has been growing interest in the application and evaluation of \textit{coding agents}: LLM agents equipped with tools for shell execution, code editing, and file operations~\cite{Wang_OpenHands_An_Open, yang2024sweagent}.
+Benchmarks such as SWE-Bench~\cite{jimenez2024swebench} measure coding agents' ability to perform real-world software engineering tasks.
+Similarly, MLEBench measures performance on classical machine learning engineering tasks \cite{mlebench}.
 While works such as AFlow~\cite{aflow-paper} and ADAS~\cite{ADAS-paper} explore optimization of agents-as-code, they do not cast the optimization problem as an open-ended coding task for agents.
-To our knowledge, no standardized benchmark frames agent optimization as a code generation task and measures coding agents, acting as \textit{optimizers}, on their ability to improve \textit{target agents}.
+To our knowledge, no standardized benchmark frames agent optimization as a code generation task and measures coding agents, acting as \textit{optimizers}, on their ability to improve \textit{target agent harnesses} as arbitrary programs.

 Our work advances the understanding of coding agents as agent optimizers through three contributions: